 3. Put text in post.
 If all your text is trapped behind a PNG or JPG, Google and Bing can’t read it, which means your listing may not get shown on SERPs (Search Engine Results Pages) by Google or Bing.
 By minimizing the text in the PNG or JPG (see #2 above) and putting the rest in a post, your post is more likely going to get picked up by either Google or Bing.

 5. Add contact info.
-Depending on the goal of your post & flier (i.e., just getting the word out vs. selling the listing), your contact info could be your phone number, a text message phone number, email address, QR code (test what it links to), or website page with details about your listing.
+Depending on the goal of your post & flier (i.e., just getting the word out vs. selling the listing), your contact info could be your phone number, a text message phone number, email address, QR code (use your came and test that link first!), or website page with details about your listing.

-BONUS TIP: Include relevant hashtags as readers can click or tap to see who’s talking about that topic.
-This can be tricky because not every social media channel can use the same hashtags due to its popularity (or lack of it).
+Include five (5) relevant hashtags so readers can click or tap to see who’s talking about that topic.
+This is tricky because not every social media channel can use the same hashtags due to its popularity (or lack of it).
 There are a number of hashtag generators you can use, but, the best way to tell whether or not a hashtag will work is by searching for it on the social media channel – in the example above, searching through both Facebook and Instagram – and discover who else is using the hashtag and how often.

 Be strategic.
 Be visible.
 Be found.

-If you are a REALTOR® and would like to sit down for a one-to-one consultation to chat about your unique situation, please click or tap this text and schedule a time and day to meet.
+Are you a REALTOR® and would like to sit down for a one-to-one consultation to chat about your unique situation, please click or tap this text and schedule a time and day to meet.
 Not local?
 Not a problem – we can meet using either Skype or ZOOM.

 #arizonarealtors #smallbusiness #marketingtips #socialmedia #visiblymedia